syncfusion-content/maui-docs/MAUI/ListView/selection.md

 ## Key navigation

-The `AllowKeyNavigation` property enables navigation through keyboard buttons.
+The `AllowKeyNavigation` property enables navigation using the keyboard buttons.
 When the `AllowKeyNavigation` property is `true`, navigation gets enabled.
 Otherwise, set to `false`.

 ### FocusBorderColor

-`FocusBorderColor` used to set the border color for the current focused item.
+`FocusBorderColor` is used to set the border color for the current focused item.
 The default color is `Color.Transparent`.

 ### FocusBorderThickness

-`FocusBorderThickness` used to set the border thickness for the current focused item.
+`FocusBorderThickness` is used to set the border thickness for the current focused item.
 The default thickness is `0`.

 ## How to